djstein/dota-report/README.md

 # Save the report to a file called report.yaml
 ./dota-report generate --limit 1 --format yaml --output report.yaml
+# Or to any relative path
+./dota-report generate --limit 1 --format yaml --output ~/Desktop/report.yaml
 ```

 ## About